 Introduction

-The genomics era opens up opportunities for investigating relationships between genotypes and complex phenotypes on a novel level and a better understanding of genome evolution.
+The genomic era opens up opportunities for investigating relationships between genotypes and complex phenotypes on a novel level and for a better understanding of genome evolution.
 Combinations of different approaches can lead to novel insights into the dynamics of recurring duplications, deletions and other types of structural rearrangements, for example, by assessing molecular mechanisms and evolutionary consequences of gene family expansions and contractions, the activity of selfish genetic elements (e.g. transposable elements, TEs) and recombination rate variation.

 Gene duplication has since long been recognised as an important mechanism for generating novel genetic material for natural selection to act upon (Zhang 2003; Henikoff 1997; Ojeda-López et al. 2020), and gene family expansions and contractions are important sources for generation of phenotypic diversity (Kondrashov 2012; Chen et al. 2013).
 Comparative approaches, such as orthology analysis, allow for identification of expanding or contracting gene families and annotation of specific orthogroups (i.e. gene sets originating from a single gene copy in the common ancestor of the focal taxa) can aid in the assessment of the functional relevance of gene copy number variation in the evolution of lineage-specific traits.
 This approach might be beneficial for investigating complex phenotypes, where combined effects of different types of genetic changes likely underlie the trait (Schwander et al. 2014).
 Comparative analysis of gene expansion can complement traditional comparative studies of sequence changes in single orthologous genes, especially when comparing more distant taxa.